zenderock/servelink-app/README.md

 }
 ```

-Globs use shell-style wildcards, regex are Python patterns.
-If the rules file is missing or empty, all valid emails are allowed.
+Globs use shell-style wildcards; regex are Python patterns.
+If the file is missing or empty, all valid emails are allowed.

 Additionally, if you set the `ACCESS_EMAIL_DENIED_WEBHOOK_URL` [environment variable](#environment-variables), denied sign-in attempts will be posted to the provided URL with the following payload: